AUautosynth/AU-ASM/Towards the automation of nanoparticle syntheses/README.md

 * Latest [arduino IDE](https://www.arduino.cc/en/software).
 * [Python 3.9.7](https://www.python.org/downloads/) or higher.
-* Excel but a similar program for modifying .xlsx files like [Apache Calc](https://www.openoffice.org/product/calc.html) can also be used.
 * For script usage we recommend using either the latest version of [spyder](https://www.spyder-ide.org/) or [pycharm community edition](https://www.jetbrains.com/pycharm/download/#section=windows).
 * A 3D printer with a modifiable PCB ([Preferably Ramps 1.4](https://reprap.org/wiki/RAMPS_1.4))
 * All necessary CAD and STL files can be found under assets